Abd Allah al-Mahdi Billah

 Proclaimed caliph and assuming power in Ifriqiya in January 910, he proclaimed his right to conquer the world in the name of God, but soon fell out with Abu Abdallah and other leading missionaries, who were disappointed that he was not the semi-divine mahdi they had been propagating for.
 Al-Mahdi was able to purge these dissidents, but had to overcome a series of revolts against his authority, either due to opposition to the exactions of the Kutama, the backbone of his power, or due to disillusionment of his followers with his failure to realise the Isma'ili millennialist promises.
-The state that al-Mahdi built, although underpinned by a messianic ideology, was otherwise conventionally organized, and relied heavily on the personnel of the previous Aghlabid regime and the swords of the Kutama.
-His expansionist aims achieved only moderate success: two invasions of Egypt were beaten back by the Abbasids, leaving only the Cyrenaica in his hands, while the war with the Byzantine Empire in southern Italy was characterized by raids for plunder and slaves, and did not result in any lasting successes.
+The state that al-Mahdi built, although underpinned by a messianic ideology, was otherwise conventionally organised, and relied heavily on the personnel of the previous Aghlabid regime and the swords of the Kutama.
+His expansionist aims achieved only moderate success: two invasions of Egypt were beaten back by the Abbasids, leaving only the Cyrenaica in his hands, while the war with the Byzantine Empire in southern Italy was characterised by raids for plunder and slaves, and did not result in any lasting successes.
 In the west, his repeated attempts to impose Fatimid rule over the unruly Berbers were challenged not only by Berber rivalries, but also by the Umayyads of al-Andalus, and only secured temporary success.
 In 921 he moved his court to the newly built fortified palace city of Mahdiya on the Tunisian coast, and spent the rest of his life there.
 After his death in 934, he was succeeded by his only son, al-Qa'im.

 Early life

-Origin and childhood
+Origin

-The future caliph al-Mahdi Billah was born in Askar Mukram, in the Persian province of Khuzistan, on 31 July 874 (12 Shawwal 260 AH) according to his official biography, or exactly one year earlier according to a different tradition.
-Other traditions report that he was born in Baghdad or Kufa in Iraq, or Salamiya in Syria.
-His original name was Sa'id ibn al-Husayn, although in later life he insisted that is real name was Ali, and Sa'id was just a cover name.
-His father, al-Husayn, died in 881/2, and Sa'id was sent to be fostered by his uncle Abu Ali Muhammad, known as Abu'l-Shalaghlagh, at the town of Salamiya, on the western edge of the Syrian Desert.
+The origin, identity and early history of the man who founded the Fatimid Caliphate is obscure, and even his name and the place and date of his birth are disputed.
+According to his official biography, he was born in Askar Mukram, in the Persian province of Khuzistan, on 31 July 874 (12 Shawwal 260 AH), or exactly one year earlier according to a different tradition.
+Other traditions report that he was born in Baghdad or Kufa in Iraq, or the town of Salamiya, on the western edge of the Syrian Desert.
+His original name most likely was Sa'id ibn al-Husayn, although in later life he insisted that is real name was Ali, and Sa'id was just a cover name.

+His father died in 881/2, and Sa'id was sent to be fostered by his uncle, Abu Ali Muhammad, also known as Abu'l-Shalaghlagh, at Salamiya.
 On his journey he was joined by Ja'far, a boy who was a few months older than Sa'id and had been reared with him by the same wet-nurse.
 He became a eunuch and Sa'id's close confidant and chamberlain, and is one of the main sources about his life.
-Sa'id apparently had a brother, known only as Abu Muhammad, who did not follow him to Salamiya.
+A younger brother, known only as Abu Muhammad, did not follow Sa'id to Salamiya.